HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 ### Leverage small writing tasks as exercise

 Most of the rules that apply to writing long-form documents like Tech Narratives, Blog Posts or Papers hold up for writing short documents like E-Mails or issue tickets.
 Use this documents to practice your writing skills, by make them well structured, usable and polished.

-### Establish a feedback loop

-### Get feedback early
+### Get early feedback on your outline

+Once you have constructed an outline and polished the story-line you are at a great place to get initial feedback on your document.
+This allows you to uncover flaws in your story-line early, and make sure you are on-target with the content.
+Also, reading an outline is a very quick thing to do, so it will not take a lot of effort for your reviewer to go through your text.

+This is most important for long documents, that you are producing on request of a stakeholder (manager).

+### Circulate drafts of the text to the selected audience

+Once you fleshed out the content, and did a first editing pass removing the most glaring grammar and spelling mistakes, you are at a good point to sent the document to a few selected members of the target audience.

+This practice has three benefits:

+1. You will get a pair of fresh eyes on the text that will at the very least catch a few grammar quirks that remained in the text.
+2. You take a break from working on the text yourself, until you received the feedback, allowing yourself to take a fresh look at your writing.
+3. You have an excuse to reach out to old friends that you had neglected for far too long.

+Hint: Don't forget to thank your reviewers in an "Acknowledgements" section.

+# Acknowledgements

+Thanks to my sister, Johanna Hartmann, for feedback on earlier versions of this text.